Kyanite: Metamorphic Aluminosilicate in High-Pressure Rocks

 Kyanite is almost always a metamorphic mineral (it is sometimes also found in pegmatites, kimberlites and veins).
 The rocks containing it were most likely once muddy seabed or something like that.
 Eclogite, however, is usually metamorphosed basalt or similar rocks.
 Rocks that most typically contain this mineral are schist and gneiss.
 It is one of the index minerals of metamorphism.
 It means that kyanite is used to roughly estimate the conditions (temperature, pressure) that prevailed when these minerals formed.
 It often occurs together with staurolite, sillimanite, garnet, andalusite, and other metamorphic minerals.
 It is quite common constituent in sand because its resistance to weathering is good and it is a common constituent of several rock types.

 Kyanite crystal picked from a beach sand of Thassos Island in Greece.
-Width of view 12 mm.
+Field of view: 12 mm.

 Crystals shown above are picked from this very interestingly versatile beach sand.
 Other notable minerals it contains are quartz, feldspar, epidote, staurolite, and almandine.
 Can you spot a grain of eclogite in the middle?
 Yes, the one with green pyroxene and red garnet.
 Metalia beach, Thassos Island, Greece.
-Width of view 9 mm.
+Field of view: 9 mm.